CederGroupHub/smol/docs/src/user_guide.rst

 SampleContainer
 ^^^^^^^^^^^^^^^
 A :class:`SampleContainer` stores data from Monte Carlo sampling simulations, especially the occupancies and feature vectors.
-For lenghty MC simulations a :class:`SampleContainer` allows streaming directly to an `HDF5 <https://www.hdfgroup.org/solutions/hdf5/>`_ file, and so minimize computer memory requirements.
+For lengthy MC simulations a :class:`SampleContainer` allows streaming directly to an `HDF5 <https://www.hdfgroup.org/solutions/hdf5/>`_ file, and so minimize computer memory requirements.
 It also includes some minimal methods and properties